Follow us on social networks

 Make sure to protect your corporate data by selecting BYOD applications which provide sufficient security.
 Every business application should require an obligatory sign-in and security authorization from the employee before every work session.
 The application must also ensure the availability of mandatory defense protocols (SSL/TLS) and traffic signal encryption (AES-256 or GOST) when connecting to corporate resources.

 It is essential to have certain corporate rules governing remote work with business applications, such as the restricting the use of employees’ devices within a closed corporate network.
 This will significantly reduce the risk of information leakage.
+For IT professionals managing device and application security, certifications like Microsoft Endpoint Administrator using MD-102 Exam Dumps can be highly beneficial.
+It will help them gain expertise in configuring and securing BYOD policies effectively.
 Enforcing the use of a locking system on a device (such as a PIN, password or unlock pattern) will also increase security.

 BYOD Security in TrueConf Solutions